DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **Tool for This Stream:** Body Scanning, RAIN Method.

 **Situational Adaptations:**

+These are the most common patterns I see in students:

 - **Anger**: Feel the heat and energy, breathe deeply, wait for the peak to pass
 - **Sadness**: Allow the heaviness, breathe into the chest, let tears come if needed